Galaxy-MT6768/teamwin_device_samsung_a31/README.md

 > [Zillion](https://github.com/DevZillion) for doing the device tree.

 ### How to install
-> Flash the lastest .tar release from [releases](https://github.com/Galaxy-MT6768/android_device_samsung_a31nsxx/releases), it may require Magisk patched vbmeta.img
+> Flash the latest .tar release from [releases](https://github.com/Galaxy-MT6768/android_device_samsung_a31nsxx/releases), it may require Magisk patched vbmeta.img
 >
 > Hold the recovery combination (Volume Up + Power) while the .tar is flashing via the odin tool.
 >